AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/m-metric-type-alloc.md

 >[!IMPORTANT]
 >
->In July 2018, [!DNL Analytics] introduced [Attribution IQ](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/panels/attribution/attribution.html), which revised the way allocation models in calculated metrics are evaluated.
+>[Attribution IQ](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/panels/attribution/attribution.html) revised the way allocation models in calculated metrics are evaluated.
 As part of this change, calculated metrics that use a non-default allocation model were migrated to new improved attribution models:
 >
 >* For a full list of non-default attribution models and lookback windows supported, see the [Attribution IQ](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/panels/attribution/attribution.html) documentation.
 >* "Marketing Channel Last Touch" and "Marketing Channel First Touch" allocation models will be migrated to new "Last Touch" and "First Touch" attribution models respectively (Note: "Marketing Channels" will not be deprecated - only the two allocation models that appear in calculated metrics will be).